ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-sdk.md

 ## Activate the DVs using the deposit contract

 This guide will in future cover activating the deposit data from a lock file.

+## Usage Examples

+Examples of how our SDK can be used are found [here](https://github.com/ObolNetwork/obol-sdk-examples/tree/Hanan/SDKexamples).